NethermindEth/docs/docs/fundamentals/security.md

 ## General security considerations

 :::tip
-Although Nethermind is thoroughly tested, the more popular it becomes, the more likely it will be the target of client-specific attacks.
-Generally, you should always consider running backup client nodes implemented by a different team for any critical operations.
+Although Nethermind is thoroughly tested, the more popular it becomes, the more likely it will be a target of client-specific attacks.
+Generally, we recommend you always consider running backup client nodes from another developer for any critical operations.
 :::

 :::warning
-Enable only the JSON-RPC namespaces you absolutely need.
+Enable only the [JSON-RPC namespaces](../interacting/json-rpc-server.md) you absolutely need.
 This is particularly important for namespaces like `admin` and `debug`, as they can be exploited to get elevated access to your node or for DOS attacks.
 :::

 :::danger